Elliot-Chan-120/NanoMaker/README.md

 First, NanoMaker will produce a ".nanopkt" file in this specific format that downstream modules can parse, visualize and characterize.

-The cli command for this is
+The cli command for this is:
 ```
 (from root)
 python3 nnmkr.py generate "CC(=O)OC1=CC=CC=C1C(=O)O" aspirin --temp 0.3